 This week has been an all-time record for traffic on the Maryland Personal Injury Lawyer Blog.
 Is this because of lawyers needing to know my thoughts on the nuances of handling personal injury cases?
-No. [EDITOR’S UPDATE: There is a verdict: click here for blog on VERDICT in this case.]
+No. [EDITOR’S UPDATE: There is a verdict: click here for a blog post on this case’s VERDICT.]

 For those of you just tuning in to this nonsense, Administrative Law Judge Roy Pearson is suing his dry cleaner for millions of dollars after they lost his pants.
 On the stand this week, Judge Pearson — I tried, I can’t do it — Mr. Pearson cried on the stand as he recalled the horror of losing the pants from his precious blue and maroon suit.

 Mr. Pearson claims to have owned exactly five suits, all Hickey Freemans which do not come cheap, one for each day of the work week.
 But after putting on a few pounds, his suit rotation system crashed when he picked up his newly altered suits from the dry cleaner and could not find one pair of pants.

 The pretrial hoopla about how insane this case is was completely lost on Mr. Pearson, who representing himself, said in his clearly understated opening statement, “Never before in recorded history have a group of defendants engaged in such misleading and unfair business practices.”

 Under cross-examination, Mr. Pearson said the District of Columbia Consumer Protection Act, under which he is suing Custom Cleaners, should grant a customer whatever he or she wants if there is a “Satisfaction Guaranteed” sign.